viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

 ofelia_1  | common.go:123 ▶ NOTICE [Job "app" (90fefad32d2c)] Output: current time: 15:41:08
 ```

-Nice thing about Ofelia is that she can be easily integrated for example with slack.
+Nice thing about Ofelia is that she can be easily integrated with Slack.
 To do this we simply add one new line to docker-compose file:

 ```yaml